-66. Q. Trace the passage of the steam from the time it leaves the boiler until it reaches the atmosphere; (a) saturated engines; (b) superheated engines.
+66. Q. Trace the passage of the steam from the time it leaves the boiler until it reaches the atmosphere; (a) Saturated locomotives; (b) Superheated locomotives.

-A. (a) On saturated engines, the regulator valve being opened, the steam passes from the dome into the internal steam pipe in the boiler, then into the steam chest, and is admitted to the cylinder by the valve opening the steam port.
-After doing its work in the cylinder, the steam returns through the same port into the cavity of the slide valve, where such valves are fitted, and into the exhaust chamber in the steam chest, where piston valves are fitted.
-From the cavity in the slide valve and the exhaust chamber in the steam chest, the steam passes to the exhaust pipe, and up the chimney to the atmosphere. (b) On superheated engines, the regulator valve being opened, the steam passes from the dome into the internal steam pipe in the boiler, then to the saturated compartment of the header or steam collector fitted in the smokebox.
+A. (a) On Saturated engines, the regulator valve being opened, the steam passes from the dome into the internal steam pipe in the boiler, then into the steam chest, and is admitted to the cylinder by the piston or slide valve opening the steam port.
+After doing its work in the cylinder, the steam returns through the same port into the cavity of the slide valve, where such valves are fitted, or into the exhaust chamber in the steam chest, where piston valves are fitted.
+From the cavity in the slide valve or the exhaust chamber in the steam chest, as the case may be, the steam passes to the exhaust pipe, and up the chimney to the atmosphere. (b) On Superheated locomotives, the regulator valve being opened the steam passes from the dome into the internal steam pipe in the boiler, then to the saturated compartment of the header or steam collector fitted in the smokebox.
 From the header or steam collector, the steam passes through the elements in the large flue tubes and returns as superheated steam to the superheated compartment of the header or steam collector.
 From the header the superheated steam passes to the steam chest and is admitted to the cylinder by the piston valve opening the steam port.
 After doing its work in the cylinder, the steam returns through the same port to the exhaust chamber in the steam chest and thence to the exhaust pipe and up the chimney to the atmosphere.